Overall equipment effectiveness: ISO 22400-2:2014 and VDI 3423:2011-08 (2011)

 These definitions are not standardized for all industries and are individually tailored to the respective company in its application.
+Furthermore, the ISO 22400 standard presents two different OEE versions that appear to be inconsistent with one another, the first of which – in the standard's normative section – contains no reference to or connection with the original Nakajima's Total Productive Maintenance (TPM) model.
+To resolve this ambiguity, academic literature provides a comprehensive classification framework that maps the standard's time elements to the traditional OEE formula, ensuring consistency between the ISO standard and established industrial practices.

 OEE Industry Standard

 This to OEE dedicated standard aims for the visualisation of all effectiveness losses on any manufacturing equipment, being unabigiously clear to production personnel.
 The standard uses the same logic and uniform terminology for any type of equipment.

 Data collection

 In order to calculate OEE, operational data needs to be acquired from the production process.
 This needs to reflect 'what happened' on one hand, and 'what did not happen' (the losses) on the other hand.
 When this data is not present to the level required to make a meaningful OEE calculation, roughly two strategies can be followed:

 Automatic data collection

 Depending on the systems or products, it can be difficult to collect the basic data required to determine the key figure.
 Many companies therefore rely on special software for data collection.